interconnectit/Search-Replace-DB/README.md

 # Search Replace DB

-This script was made to aid the process of migrating PHP and MySQL based websites.
+This script was made to aid the process of migrating PHP and MySQL/PostgreSQL based websites.
 It has additional features for WordPress and Drupal but works for most other similar CMSes.

 If you find a problem let us know in the issues area and if you can improve the code then please fork the repository and send us a pull request :)